THE LAYMAN’S QUANT LEXICON

 Regression

-A statistical method to model the relationship between a dependent (target) and one or more independent (predictor) variables.
-In finance, regression is widely used for prediction and forecasting.
+A statistical method for modeling relationships between a dependent variable and one or more independent variables, widely used in forecasting and predictions.

 Riemann Integral